Wayne Tinkle: Montana

 With its NCAA berth in 2012, Montana advanced to post-season play a school-record four straight seasons.
 Montana went 19–1 in conference play that season en route to winning the conference's regular-season title, and those 19 victories are a Big Sky record.
 Tinkle was tabbed the Big Sky's "Coach of the Year" in the 2011–12 and 2012–13 seasons.
 He is the first coach in Montana history to be named the Big Sky's coach of the year twice, and was a finalist for the Hugh Durham Award, presented annually to the mid-major coach of the year.

-In 2011–12, the 13th-seeded Grizzlies played the fourth-seeded and 14th-ranked (Associated Press) Wisconsin Badgers in a NCAA tournament game in Albuquerque, New Mexico.
+In 2011–12, the 13th-seeded Grizzlies played the fourth-seeded and 14th-ranked (Associated Press) Wisconsin Badgers in an NCAA tournament game in Albuquerque, New Mexico.
 The Grizzlies lost to finish at 25–7, and tied a school record with their fourth consecutive twenty-win season (25–7, 25–7, 21–11, and 22–10).
 Montana was ranked 14th in the final Mid-Major Top 25 Poll following the 2012–13 season.
 Their 25 wins in 2012–13 tied the previous season's team for the second-most ever in school history.
-(The 1991–92 and 1949-50 squads are tied for the most victories.)
+(The 1991–92 and 1949–50 squads are tied for the most victories.)

 When the Grizzlies defeated Weber State in the Big Sky tournament final on March 16, 2013, it was their 93rd win over the last four seasons – a school record.
 Tinkle was recognized for the Grizzlies' success in 2012, as he was named the NABC Division I All-District 6 "Coach of the Year" by NABC.
 In 2010–11, he guided Montana to a 21–11 record and a berth in the College Basketball Invitational (CBI) tournament.
 In 2009–10, the Griz went 22–10, won the league's tourney and advanced to the NCAAs, but lost by five points to New Mexico.

 Tinkle went to the NCAA tournament six times at Montana: three as the head coach and three as an assistant (2002 against Oregon (head coach Don Holst), 2005 vs. Washington, and 2006 against Nevada and Boston College with mentor Larry Krystkowiak).